schams-net/simpletask/README.md

-# simpletask
+# TYPO3 EXT:simpletask

-TYPO3 extension to demonstrate how to implement a task in the TYPO3 Scheduler
+TYPO3 extension to demonstrate how to implement a task in the TYPO3 Scheduler.